Skip to content

 Call us free today on 0800 612 5563

-With over 18.6% of the population aged 65 years or older, a continually aging population, and an increased focus placed on supporting people to continue living in the community rather than moving into residential or nursing care settings, tenders for care at home services are common across the UK.
+With over 18.6% of the population aged 65 years or older, a continually ageing population, and an increased focus placed on supporting people to continue living in the community rather than moving into residential or nursing care settings, tenders for care at home services are common across the UK.

 Providers looking to offer these services via referrals from social care teams will ordinarily need to be on the relevant framework or dynamic purchasing system (DPS), meaning that a successful tender strategy can be essential for care at home providers to grow their business.
 Our health and social care team at Executive Compass can support you through every stage of the tendering process, delivering a tailored service to meet your needs.